mrdk/mind/doc/words.rst

 File streams
 ^^^^^^^^^^^^

 A file stream is an extension of the text stream interface for reading from a file (or any other stream in a Unix system).

-      A file stream contains all the fields of a text stream, plus :word:`intext-file`.
+A file stream contains all the fields of a text stream, plus :word:`>intext-file`.

 .. word:: >intext-file	( 'filestream -- addr )

-      	The TOS contains the address of a filestream structure: compute the address of its :word:`file` field.
-The field is one cell wide and contains the underlying C file pointer (FILE*) for this stream.
+   The TOS contains the address of a filestream structure: compute the address of its :word:`>file` field.
+The field is one cell wide and contains the underlying C file pointer :c:type:`FILE*` for this stream.

 .. word:: >current	( 'filestream -- addr )

-      	The TOS contains the address of a filestream structure: compute the address of its `current` field.
-The field is one cell wide and contains the last character read from the file or the "end of file" constant.
+   The TOS contains the address of a filestream structure: compute the address of its :word:`>current` field.
+This field is one cell wide and contains the last character read from the file or the "end of file" constant.

 .. word:: /filestream	( -- n )